 A word of caution: poison baits should not be used around pets.
 Pet owners should proceed with a different mole control method such as trapping or repelling.

-Repelling moles is safe and easy with Sweeney's® line of sonic, granular and spray repellents.
+Repelling moles is safe and easy with Victor® line of sonic, granular and spray repellents.

-Unwanted moles can be quickly and easily repelled with Sweeney's® Dual Action Tunnel Penetrating Formula Granular Repellent and Sweeney's Repellent Yard Spray.
+Unwanted moles can be quickly and easily repelled with Victor® Dual Action Mole & Gopher Granular Repellent and Victor® Repellent Yard Spray.
 Both repellents repel unwanted pests by taste and scent.
 They are safe to use on lawns and gardens as well as around children and pets.